imgproxy/imgproxy/docs/configuration.md

   * `always`: always apply the unsharpening mask.
 * `IMGPROXY_UNSHARPENING_WEIGHT`: <img class='pro-badge' src='assets/pro.svg' alt='pro' /> a floating-point number that defines how neighbor pixels will affect the current pixel.
 Greater the value - sharper the image.
 Should be greater than zero.
 Default: `1`.
 * `IMGPROXY_UNSHARPENING_DIVIDOR`: <img class='pro-badge' src='assets/pro.svg' alt='pro' /> a floating-point number that defines the unsharpening strength.
 Lesser the value - sharper the image.
 Should be greater than zero.
 Default: `24`.

+## Object detection

+imgproxy can detect objects on the image and use them for smart crop, bluring the detections, or drawing the detections.

+* `IMGPROXY_OBJECT_DETECTION_CONFIG`: path to the neural network config.
+Default: blank.
+* `IMGPROXY_OBJECT_DETECTION_WEIGHTS`: path to the neural network weights.
+Default: blank.
+* `IMGPROXY_OBJECT_DETECTION_CLASSES`: path to the text file with the classes names, one by line.
+Default: blank.
+* `IMGPROXY_OBJECT_DETECTION_NET_SIZE`: the size of the neural network input.
+The width and the heights of the inputs should be the same, so this config value should be a single number.
+Default: 416.
+* `IMGPROXY_OBJECT_DETECTION_CONFIDENCE_THRESHOLD`: the detections with confidences below this value will be discarded.
+Default: 0.2.
+* `IMGPROXY_OBJECT_DETECTION_NMS_THRESHOLD`: non max supression threshold.
+Don't change this if you don't know what you're doing.
+Default: 0.4.

 ## Fallback image